May 3, 2021 • Life for Leaders

 Today’s devotion is part of the series God’s Transformational Calling.

-In yesterday’s Life for Leaders devotion I began reflecting on Romans 8:28.
+In my last Life for Leaders devotion I began reflecting on Romans 8:28.
 No matter how you translate the first part of this verse, it’s clear that God is at work for good in all things.
-But, though God’s goodness might well be experienced by those who do not recognize him, the focus of verse 28 is on those “who love God, who are called according to his purpose.”
+But, though God’s goodness might well be experienced by those who do not recognize God, the focus of verse 28 is on those “who love God, who are called according to his purpose.”

 What is this purpose that led to our calling?
 It certainly includes God’s intention to save us through the life, death, and resurrection of Christ.
 But God’s purpose is broader than personal salvation, as wonderful as that might be.
 In Ephesians 1:10 we learn about God’s “plan for the fullness of time, to gather up all things in [Christ], things in heaven and things on earth.”
 Through Christ, God is saving, not just individual souls, but also the whole broken cosmos.
 God is restoring that which has been shattered because of sin.